Christopher Polhem: Industrial

 The factory met great resistance among workers who feared they would be replaced by machinery.
 Eventually most of the factory was destroyed in a fire in 1734, leaving only the part of the factory that produced clocks.
 The factory continued producing clocks, known for their high quality and low price.
 Although the popularity of the clocks diminished during the beginning of the 19th century, clock-making continues to this day at Stjärnsund, still producing around twenty clocks of the Polhem design per year.

 Another product from the factory was the "Polhem locks" (Swedish: Polhemslås), essentially the first design of the variation of padlocks common today.
+Clocks and padlocks were both produced with interchangeable parts and the locking parts of the padlocks were coded so that customers could order reserve keys.

 Economically, the factory was unfeasible, but the king at the time, Charles XII, was supportive and gave Polhem freedom from taxes to encourage his efforts.
 The factory of Stjärnsund was visited by one of his contemporaries, Carl Linnaeus, who wrote about the factory in his diaries as "Nothing is more optimistic than Stjärnsund" (Swedish: Intet är spekulativare än Stjärnsund).

 Polhem also contributed to the construction of Göta Canal, a canal connecting the east and west coasts of Sweden.
 Together with Charles XII of Sweden, he planned the construction of parts of the canal, particularly the canal locks in the 18th century; it was not to be finished until 1832, long after his death.

 Other major contributions made by Polhem were the constructions of dry docks, dams, and canal locks, which he designed together with his assistant and friend, Emanuel Swedenborg.